Michael Beasley: Personal life

 Beasley's parents are Fatima Smith and Michael Beasley Sr. Beasley's mother died of cancer in December 2018.
 He has two brothers, Leroy Ellison and Malik Smith, and two younger sisters, Mychaela Beasley and Tiffany Couch.
 He has a daughter Mikaiya, born in May 2009 and a son Michael III, born in November 2010.
+As of 2024 he has five more girls and two more boys.
 Beasley grew up with Kevin Durant and Nolan Smith, and remains friends with both players.